Neil McCullagh | Executive Director

 Taylor is a graduate of Amherst College, where he majored in both Black Studies and Political Science, and Harvard University where he earned an Ed.M. in Higher Education from Harvard Graduate School of Education.
 At Amherst he was a four-year member of the varsity track and field team, and was selected to the NESCAC All-Academic Team.

-Taylor lives in Cambridge, MA with his wife Dr. Jessica Mueller, a general surgery resident physician at Massachusetts General Hospital.
-Outside of Boston College Taylor enjoys stand up paddle boarding, skiing, and cycling.
+Taylor lives in Cambridge, MA with his wife Dr. Jessica Mueller, a surgeon.
+Outside of Boston College he enjoys stand up paddle boarding, skiing, and cycling.

 Edward Chazen | Senior Lecturer

 Office: Fulton Hall 226 | Email | (617) 552-1367

 BA, Emory University